TeneoProtocolAI/teneo-sdk/README.md

 ## Payment API (X402)

 Request quotes and pay for agent tasks using the X402 payment protocol.
+The SDK **automatically signs payments** using your private key - no manual encoding needed!

 ### Using the Payment Manager